irvinlim/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### User case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook provides a prompt, requiring user to confirm his decision
+3. AddressBook renames the tag on all users associated with the original tag
+4. AddressBook prints a success message to confirm the renaming

+**Extensions**

+1a.
+The tag provided does not exist

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends

+2a.
+User does not provide a positive response at the prompt

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.